IPASIS - IP Reputation and Risk Intelligence API

 };

-// Write as JSON line — easy to parse with jq, Datadog, etc.
+// Structured JSON log — easy to parse in ELK/Datadog/CloudWatch

 }